lhssluiz/extractKindleNotesToWordFile/README.md

 # Kindle Notes Extractor

-This project is used by Kindle readers to extract notes in a organized way of a specified book/article in a word file.
+This project is used by Kindle readers to extract notes in an organized way for a specified book/article in a word file.
 You insert the name of the book/article equal the name in the Kindle and after it the magic happens.

+You'll get in word format all the notes, organized by order of position and without repetitions

 ## Libraries:
-You'll need to import
+You'll need to import operator
-operator

-and install
-Docx and Docx.shared
+And install Docx and Docx.shared